nebula-projects/enchanter/README.md

 * Based on state machine language like AWS Step Function, with enhancements such as signal function.
 * A distributed message queue is leveraged for state change notification.
 A simple message queue interface is designed to support multiple implementation/providers.
 It's based on Redis as a default/reference implementation.
 * HTTP protocol is supported as default.
 Moreover, other protocols should be supported easily as a plugin/SPI implementation.
 * MySQL for workflow process data persistence.
+ElasticSearch for reporting.
 * Multi-tenant: Tenant specific data separated for fully independent database physically or logically.
 * Leader election with Redis for simpicity.(Zookeeper is a little overpower).
 * Two different types of monitoring: